Table of Contents

 Simple columnar epithelium

 The simple columnar epithelium consists of longitudinal-oval cells with a uniform nucleus, aligned in a row mostly located at the base of the cell.
 Their apical surface is often covered with microvilli to facilitate a strong absorption.
-This epithelium type can be found in high secretary areas and absorptive areas, for example, in the stomach, intestines, gallbladder, fallopian tubes and uterus.
+This epithelium type can be found in high secretary areas and absorptive areas, e.g., in the stomach, intestines, gallbladder, fallopian tubes, and uterus.

-The classification of stratified epithelium is based on the cell shape of the superficial layer.
-If, for example, the superficial layer consists of flat cells, it is part of stratified squamous epithelium.
+The classification of the stratified epithelium is based on the cell shape of the superficial layer.
+If e.g., the superficial layer consists of flat cells, it is part of the stratified squamous epithelium.
 They are multilayered found in parts where protection from mechanical or chemical abuse is essential.
-The stratified epithelium is classified into three different forms.
+The stratified epithelium is classified into 3 different forms.

 Stratified, non-keratinized squamous epithelium

-The cell shape of the stratified, non-keratinized squamous epithelium changes from the basal toward the free surface and is divided into four sections:
+The cell shape of the stratified, non-keratinized squamous epithelium changes from the basal toward the free surface and is divided into 4 sections:

 - Stratum basale: prismatic dark-colored cells with a round nucleus

 - Stratum parabasale: polygonal dark-colored cells arranged in stratified tissue